 The following list contains standard abbreviations used to describe certain class types.
 Definitions of the class types may be found in Appendix II.
 The definitions are not intended as descriptions of the material risks associated with any Class.
-For a discussion of the risks associated with particular class types, investors should see "Risk Factors" in this Base Offering Circular.
+For a discussion of the risks associated with particular class types, investors should see "Risk Factors" in the related Offering Circular Supplement.

-Standard Abbreviation Category of Class Definition
+Standard Category of Abbreviation Class Definition

-PRINCIPAL TYPES NTL PT
+PRINCIPAL TYPES

-INTEREST TYPES IO PO Notional Class Pass-Through Class
+NTL Notional Class PT Pass-Through Class